-- 11. The TEC must only provide funding from the PBRF to TEOs that: - a. are based in Aotearoa New Zealand; - b. grant bachelor's degrees, master's degrees, or doctoral degrees; - c. have an investment plan; and - d. receive Student Achievement Component funding. - 12.
+- 11. The TEC must only provide funding from the PBRF to TEOs that: - a. are based in Aotearoa New Zealand; - b. grant bachelor's degrees, master's degrees, or doctoral degrees; - c. have an investment plan; and - d. receive funding under the Delivery at Levels 7 (degree) to 10 on the New Zealand Qualifications and Credentials Framework funding mechanism. - 12.
 A TEO that seeks funding from the PBRF must participate in all three components (i.e., the QE, RDC, and ERI), even if their funding entitlement to one or more components is zero, or likely to be zero. - 13.
 If a PBRF-eligible TEO did not participate in the latest QE, the TEO is ineligible for funding through the RDC and ERI components until the next QE.